perk11/runwhenidle/README.md

 Make sure you have `gcc`, `make` and `libxss-dev` installed.
 Run `make release`.
 This should produce a binary file `runwhenidle` in the project directory.

-If you want to install it system-wide, run `sudo cp ./runwhenidle /usr/bin`.
+If you want to install it system-wide, run `sudo make install` or simply `sudo cp ./runwhenidle /usr/bin`.

 I will package this for popular distros in case there is demand.